OctopusDeploy/docs/docs/how-to/expose-the-octopus-web-portal-over-https.md

 The following steps will show how to configure Octopus to listen on HTTPS.

 1. Open the **Octopus Manager** application on the Octopus Deploy server.
-You'll find this in the start menu.Â
+You'll find this in the start menu.
 ![](/docs/images/3048148/3278103.png)
 2. From Octopus Manager, you can launch a wizard to modify the bindings that are associated with the Octopus web portal:
 ![](/docs/images/3048148/3278102.png)
 3. In the Web Bindings wizard, click **Add...** to add a new binding, and choose the HTTPS scheme.
-Other options such as the port can also be configured here.Â
+Other options such as the port can also be configured here.
 ![](/docs/images/3048148/3278452.png)

 Since HTTPS requires an SSL certificate, you can either choose to generate a new, self-signed (untrusted) certificate, or to select an existing certificate.
 Self-signed certificates are useful for testing or to achieve encryption without trust, but for production use we recommend using a trusted SSL certificate.